Dram Shop Lawsuits and Liability

 What if I can’t pay my living expenses while injured?

-If you find yourself a plaintiff in a dram shop case, in many cases the defendant businesses may have deep pockets.
+If you find yourself a plaintiff in a dram shop case, be aware that in many cases the businesses and organizations that are defendants may have deep pockets.
 They can use delay tactics to force an injured plaintiff to settle for less than he or she deserves.
-If you have been injured by a drunk driver or the negligence of someone intoxicated and are unable to pay regular bills or living expenses, you can take advantage of pre-settlement funding to make ends meet and focus on your recovery.
+If you have been injured by a drunk driver or negligence of someone intoxicated and are unable to pay regular bills or living expenses, you can take advantage of pre-settlement funding to make ends meet and focus on your recovery.